Featured Article

 Additional Resources:

-Can an Electrician Install a Vehicle Charger?
+Can an Electrician Install an EV Charger?

 With more and more people shifting towards a sustainable-focused lifestyle, there is no surprise that the demand and popularity of environmentally friendly living solutions have increased.
 More people are buying into and investing in green alternatives in their day-to-day lives, particularly the vehicles that they drive.
-With more and more electric vehicles on the market, a new skills gap has opened up.
-People are looking for trained electricians who are capable of installing vehicle chargers outside their homes and workplaces.

-Who can install an electric vehicle charger?
+Who can install an electric car charger?

 Despite both pure electric and hybrid electric vehicles, commonly referred to as EV’s, only accounting for a small share of the new car market in the UK, figures have steadily grown in the past few years.
 However, one of the primary concerns amongst the public is the lack of charging infrastructure available.
 This presents an opportunity for individuals who are skilled and qualified in installing electric charging points to accommodate homes and businesses that may require the needed infrastructure.